degita/carrierwave/README.md

 end
 ```

-Remember, if you have already set `storage :something` in your uploader, the `storage`
-setting from this initializer will be ignored.

 If you need to test your processing, you should test it in isolation, and enable
 processing only for those tests that need it.